CrocoFactory/sensei/docs/learn/concurrency_parallelism.md

         t.join()
     ```

-    In this case, while one thread is waiting for a response from a server (I/O operation), other threads can run,
+    In this case, while one thread is waiting for the response from a server (I/O operation), other threads can run,
     resulting in better concurrency.
 The GIL is not a significant bottleneck in I/O-bound operations.

 ### How to Overcome GIL Limitations